-When setting the rate used to calculate your income, we take into account the costs of setting up and maintaining your plan.
+When setting the rate used to calculate your income and maturity value, we take into account the costs of setting up and maintaining your plan.

 There are no further charges to pay.
-However, if you transfer your plan or cash it in, we will make a deduction to cover our administration and dealing costs.
+However, if you transfer your plan, cash it in, or make a withdrawal, we will make a deduction to cover our administration and dealing costs.

-Please also see 'Will you make any payment to my financial adviser or intermediary?' on page 12.
+Please also see 'Will you make any payment to my financial adviser or intermediary?' on page 16.